marcins/cf-google-authenticator/README.md

 ## Tests

 There are some [mxunit](http://mxunit.org/) based tests that can be run from `/tests/index.cfm`.
 They assume that mxunit is mapped at the server level to /mxunit.
-If we had Railo CLI I could make them not depend on a web server!
+If we had Lucee/Railo CLI I could make them not depend on a web server!

 ## Licence